-We believe that Caistor Grammar School provides an excellent platform to help our students grow as people and good citizens.
+We believe that Caistor Grammar School provides an excellent platform to help our students grow as respectful, responsible and well-rounded individuals.
 We are exceptionally proud of the destinations of our students on leaving school.
-They are ambitious and kind - their high expectations are rewarded, as a result of their hard work and the excellence of our teaching.
+They are ambitious and kind - their high expectations are rewarded, as a result of their hard work, a purposeful learning environment and dedicated and passionate staff, who have the common aim of promoting strong student outcomes.